kubernetes-sigs/kube-scheduler-simulator/README.md

 ![result](./docs/images/result.jpg)

-You can configure the scheduler on the simulator through KubeSchedulerConfiguration.
+You can configure the scheduler on the simulator or by using environment variable through KubeSchedulerConfiguration.

 [Scheduler Configuration | Kubernetes](https://kubernetes.io/docs/reference/scheduling/config/)

+When you use environment variable, you can set yaml file path on it named `KUBE_SCHEDULER_CONFIG_PATH`.
+That will be set as initial configuration.

 Note: changes to any fields other than `.profiles` are disabled on simulator, since they do not affect the results of the scheduling.